 Here: Home > Dual-Boot > Dual-Boot Windows 7 with other Operating Systems >

-Install Dual-Boot of Windows 7 + XP + 2000 on Windows 7 computer (Win7 installed first)
+Dual-Boot another Windows 7 on a Windows 7 computer

 On this page:

-This guide shows how to safely create a natural multi-boot of Windows 7 plus Windows XP and Windows 2000 on a computer with Windows 7 already installed.
-You can then run any of those three Windows by selecting one from a menu during bootup.
+This guide shows how to correctly and safely create a natural dual-boot of Windows 7 with a second Windows 7 on a computer with Windows 7 already installed.
+You can then run either of those two Windows by selecting one from a menu during bootup.
 No data loss will occur and a third-party boot utility is not used.

 32 and 64-bit versions of Windows 7 Home Basic, Enterprise and Ultimate were used in testing so this will also work with Windows 7 Premium and Professional.
-The operating systems added were: Windows XP Professional SP2 or XP Home SP1, and Windows 2000 Professional SP4.
-The computers used were (1) a 32-bit Dell Optiplex with Pentium 4 (2.26GHz), 2.0 GB RAM, 160 GB ATA hard disk, and (2) AMD Athlon 64-bit (2.4GHz), 2.0 GB RAM, 1 TB SATA hard disk.
+The computer used was a 32-bit Dell Optiplex with Pentium 4 (2.26GHz), 2.0 GB RAM, 1 TB SATA or 160 GB ATA hard disk.

 [top of page]